 - 1/4 cup whole grain mustard

 1 Salt the turkey thighs well and set out at room temperature for 30 minutes.

-2 Sear the turkey thighs: Heat the vegetable oil in a large pan over medium-high heat for a minute or two.
+2 Sear the turkey thighs: Heat the olive oil in a large pan over medium-high heat for a minute or two.
 Pat the turkey thighs dry with a paper towel and set them skin side down in the hot oil to brown.
 Turn the heat down to medium.
 Let them brown well, at least 3-5 minutes, before turning.